marisakaupert/objectDuplicator/README.md

 Object Duplicator is a robust UI made with PyMel.
 The UI dupliactes objects on a given surface, where the user can customize scale, rotation, and import custom models.

-* Download objectDuplicator.py.
+* Download objectDuplicator.py
-* Put objectDuplicator.py in your Maya scripts directory or add the folder with myModule.py to your python path.
+* Put objectDuplicator.py in your Maya scripts directory or add the folder with objectDuplicator.py to your python path
 * Type this into the Script Editor:
 ```python
 # to add path